-Every time you connect to the free WiFi at an airport, hotel or coffee shop, anything you do online, including the text you type with your keyboard, (like account usernames and passwords), can be monitored and recorded by a third-party… even another guest on the same Wi-Fi network.
+Every time you connect to the free WiFi at an airport, hotel or coffee shop, anything you do online, including the text you type (like account usernames and passwords), can be monitored and recorded by a third-party… even another guest on the same Wi-Fi network.

 For a small monthly charge, a VPN service provider encrypts and masks the IP address of the data sent between your computer or device and the network it’s connected to.
 If you frequently travel or use free Wi-Fi networks, this is an absolute must to look into.